-If cancer is detected, Saddleback Memorial’s leading cancer program utilizes the latest technologies.
+If cancer is detected, Saddleback Medical Center’s leading cancer program utilizes the latest technologies.
 Among these advanced treatments is the TrueBeam™, radiation therapy that destroys cancerous tissue and preserves normal, healthy tissue.

 “The TrueBeam has improved how we treat many cancers, including breast, prostate, lung and other cancers,” says radiation oncologist, Steven Damore, M.D.
 “In the case of early stage lung cancer, high precision means fewer radiation treatments with fewer side effects for patients.
 Many patients need five or fewer treatments, compared to dozens it used to take, and those few sessions are more effective than all the previous ones combined.”

 Joe shares his experience with family and friends to increase cancer awareness.
 He continues his screenings at Saddleback Medical Center, and has a new outlook on life.
 He swore off cigarettes, hits the gym every morning, and swapped lumberjack breakfasts for protein bars.
 With 50 lbs. less weight to carry around, his sleep apnea is a thing of the past.
 He’s even come out of retirement and started his own business which now has 40 employees.

 “I’m a new man with new habits,” says Joe.
 “The screenings give me peace of mind.
 Not only am I relieved when the results come back clean, but I’m more confident that if anything does develop, they’ll find it early.
 Now that’s a good feeling.”